sensu/sensu-docs/content/sensu-go/6.8/operations/control-access/oidc-auth.md

 {{< /code >}}
 {{< /language-toggle >}}

+## Refresh tokens

+No matter which OIDC provider you use, make sure to enable refresh tokens during provider configuration.
+If you do not enable refresh tokens in your provider configuration, Sensu will log out of the web UI, the API, and sensuctl after 5 minutes.

 ## Register an Okta application

 To use Okta for authentication, register Sensu Go as an OIDC web application.